 New Zealands' geography meant that terrestrial analogue TV coverage could not have been achieved with just a few large stations.
 In fact over 400 stations were in use to provide VHF and UHF analogue TV coverage to the population of just over 4 million.
 Many of these were tiny, being less than 1 watt in power and which cover small pockets of sometimes less than 50 people.
 Several of these low power transposer stations were powered by batteries charged by solar panels.
 A number of medium power stations served larger areas and finally, there were the high power stations for main population areas.
 The large area stations operated transmitters ranging in power from 2kW to 20kW.
 Post analogue switch-off, completed at the end of 2013, most small transposer stations have been decommissioned, leaving a national network of less than fifty sites to broadcast terrestrial digital television.

-Many of these stations were located in areas of spectacular scenery, especially in the central Otago area.
+Many of the analogue TV stations were located in areas of spectacular scenery, especially in the central Otago area.
 One such site is over 5000ft up, near the town of Alexandra and in the mid-80's I spent some weeks there installing equipment.
 Installations cannot be done during winter because it snows and maintenance access is often only possible by helicopter.

 Another site not far away is Coronet Peak.
 This is also a high altitude station located near the skifield.
 I was on the team installing the original TV equipment there in 1984.
 Although there is road access part of the way up, the equipment and test gear was taken up by ourselves riding the chairlifts to the top.
 At that time, the building comprised a small concrete block structure, just large enough for three racks and two techs if they held their breath with the antennas mounted on a much smaller pole than what is in the picture.